Skip to Content

 There are 2 major types of beetles that affect cucumber plants:

-• Yellow & Black Spotted Cucumber Beetle
+• Yellow & Black Spotted Cucumber Beetles

 • Striped Cucumber Beetle